Orange Municipal Airport

 Orange Municipal Airport, (ICAO: KORE, FAA LID: ORE) in Orange, Massachusetts, is a public airport owned by Town of Orange.
-It has two runways, averages 137 flights per day, and has approximately 52 aircraft based on its field.
+It has two runways, averages 95 flights per day, and has approximately 46 aircraft based on its field.

-Flight training and parachuting services are available.
+The airport offers Jet A and 100LL fuel, maintenance & repair facilities for piston and turbine power corporate aircraft.

+Taxi services, rental cars, restaurants and a variety of options for lodging are available close to the airport.